jakobatgithub/notification_test/README.md

 ### Receiving Notifications

 - The Flutter app will receive notifications and display the latest message along with recent messages.

-## Troubleshooting

-### Common Issues

-- **Firebase Authentication Errors**: Ensure that the Firebase Admin SDK JSON file is correctly placed and the path is correctly set in `settings.py`.
-- **Docker Build Failures**: Verify that Docker and Docker Compose are correctly installed and that the Dockerfile and docker-compose.yml are correctly configured.
-- **MQTT Connection Issues**: Ensure that the MQTT broker is running and accessible.

 ## License